-Apparently ties got their start as neck wear worn by Chinese and Roman soldiers waaay back when.
-This was probably so soldiers could identify each other and easily identify enemies.
+Ties got their start as preferred neck wear thousands of years ago by Chinese and Roman soldiers.
+This was probably so soldiers could identify each other and enemies by the colors of their ties.
 Croatian mercenaries from the Croatian Military Frontier, wore small, knotted neckerchiefs during the time of the Thirty Years' War (1618-1648).
 The Croatians named their little ties "Croats or Hrvati".
 The French dubbed them "Croates", so the garment ultimately became known as a "cravat."
-I guess they sort of split it down the middle..if you can do that with three words.

-Actually, the 20th-century innovation, clip-on tie is very useful and a safe substitute for what really amounts to placing a self-imposed noose around one's neck.
-Law enforcement officers wear clip on ties to prevent scofflaws from getting the upper hand.
-I can't imagine little Billy with his Sunday best wearing anything other than a clip on neck tie.
+The clip-on tie, a 20th-century innovation, is very useful and a safe substitute for wrap-around the neck ties.
+Law enforcement officers wear clip on ties to prevent scofflaws from getting the upper hand by potentially grabbing the long tie.
 The colors of ties sometimes have significance as well, such as to identify membership of a particular club or organization.

 Paper Trivia: Did you know that you can only fold a sheet of printer paper in half seven times?
 Give it a try.
 It doesn't matter how thick or thin the paper is, once you get to the seventh fold, the paper will not bend or budge.

 Sun catchers.
 To create a translucent, stained glass ornaments effect, apply a bit of lemon oil to the back sides of paper ornaments to create a.